destaMo/Scrum-Notes/content/qa/skills/test_automation.md

 - Write executable automation tests that give a valuable information about state of particular features
 - Create useful custom functions in terms of test automation
 - Support grabbing website elements with CSS selectors
+- Improve written tests by using requests and authentication token

 {{% /bubble%}}